thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 ## Update master with the next development version

-Remember, you are still on a branch.
-Let's move back to `master`, cleanup the release metadata, and update the next development version:
+Cleanup the release metadata and update the next development version:

 Community:
 ```
-./each.sh -c "../back_to_master.sh"
 ./each.sh -c " ../next_dev_version.sh -c"
 ```

 Product:
 ```
-./each.sh -p "../back_to_master.sh"
 ./each.sh -p " ../next_dev_version.sh -c"
 ```